Configuring a Captive Portal

 Redirect to Website

-To redirect the user to a specific page once they have logged in:
+To redirect the user to a specific page once they have signed in:

 1. Select Auto Redirect.